AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 people.sort(on: \.age)
 ```

 This follows the precedent set by the existing `sort(by:)` and `sorted(by:)` methods.
-The authors chose to exclude this additional overload from this initial proposal, as it is purely additive and could be included in either a later proposal or a final stage of this proposal (pending feedback during the review process).
+The authors chose to exclude these additional overloads from this initial proposal, as they are purely additive and could be included in either a later proposal or a final stage of this proposal (pending feedback during the review process).

 ## Alternatives considered

-### Alternative argument labels
+### Argument labels

 #### `people.sort(over: { $0.age }, by: <)`